 If the pandemic has taught us anything, it’s the need to be creative and think outside of the box.
 Really this applies to everything we do now: From turning family gatherings to family zoom calls; attending in-person concerts to streaming concerts live; watching sports with fans to watching sports with digital fans; eating at packed restaurants to eating outside and socially distanced from others; and more.
 Everything that we were used to doing has been modified in some way.
 The same thing has applied to businesses.
 Traditional strategies that have worked in the past, have to be reinvented.
-Virtual Job fairs are a part of this mix.
+A mass virtual Job fair is now a part of the mix.

 1. Commit to It

 Before you begin planning your mass virtual job fair, avoid the demeanor that it won’t be as good as an in-person event.
 A mass virtual job fair can be just as effective (perhaps even better) as long as you have the right resources and are fully committed to it.
 Don’t hold back on investing in resources just because it’s a virtual event.
 Commit to getting the resources needed to make the event a success.